Caroline Ingalls: Childhood

 Caroline was born 15 miles west of Milwaukee, Wisconsin, in the Town of Brookfield, Waukesha County.
 She was the fifth of seven children of Henry and Charlotte Quiner.
-Her brothers were Joseph, Henry, and Thomas, and her sisters were Martha, Jane, and Eliza.
+Her brothers were Joseph, Henry, and Thomas, and her sisters were Martha, and Eliza.
 (The Quiners' first child, Martha Morse Quiner, died in 1836.)

-When Caroline was 5, her biological father died while serving as second mate on a ship that capsized and sank on Lake Michigan near the Straits of Mackinac.
+When Caroline was 5, her father died while serving as second mate on a ship, the schooner Ocean that capsized off St. Joseph, Michigan on Lake Michigan.
 There were no survivors.
 In 1849, her mother married farmer Frederick Holbrook.
 They had one child together, Lottie Holbrook.
-Caroline evidently loved and respected her new father, and would later honor his memory by naming her son after him.
+Caroline would later honor her stepfather’s memory by naming her son after him.
 At the age of 16 1/2, Caroline started working as a teacher.

 Marriage

 On February 1, 1860, she married Charles Phillip Ingalls in Concord, Wisconsin.
 Together they had five children: Mary Amelia, Laura Elizabeth, Caroline Celestia (Carrie), Charles Frederick (Freddie), and Grace Pearl.